wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-ai-builder-document-automation/includes/3-configure.md

     > [!div class="mx-imgBorder"]
     > [![Configuration saved for Document Processing.](../media/3-document-process.png)](../media/3-document-process.png#lightbox)

-You have successfully understood how the document automation base kit allows you to define different security roles and how it must be configured to process your documents.
+You have successfully understood how the **Document automation base kit** allows you to define different security roles and how it must be configured to process your documents.